iris-yi-jiang/moostr/README.md

 ## Installation

-You can install the development version of moostr like so:
+You can install the development version of moostr via:

 ``` r
 # install.packages("remotes")